Our program meets in person on Tuesdays at:

 with an optional 9:30 playgroup/small group hour for families who are interested.

-Preschool and Kindergarten
+Pre-K and Kindergarten

 Our kindergarten and first graders start their day with a music and movement class in Spanish, and then spend their afternoon working on colors, numbers, shapes and Spanish vocabulary in an immersion environment.